HHJPZhao/Happy-Flip-Chess/README.md

 ## ▶️ How to Play

 This game is designed to be played from a single HTML file.
+To play, click the link **[https://hhjpzhao.github.io/Hidden-Dragon-Chess-/](https://hhjpzhao.github.io/Hidden-Dragon-Chess-/)**
-To play, simply download the game's `(https://hhjpzhao.github.io/Happy-Flip-Chess/)` file and open it in any modern web browser.
+Or simply download the game's `(https://hhjpzhao.github.io/Happy-Flip-Chess/)` file and open it in any modern web browser.